 Email Four – Free Diagnostic or Consultation

 Email four is about a free offering but one more specific to your organisation.
 You’ve been able to track your prospects movements as they’ve clicked through your previous emails and downloaded your content, so you know the areas they are interested in learning more about.
-While still maintaining a helpful hem understand their problems better – offer a free consultation or diagnostic. tone, let them know the ways you can help t
+While still maintaining a helpful and informative tone, let them know the ways you can help them understand their problems better – offer a free consultation or diagnostic.

 Finish the email by highlighting how you could help.